qpit/lcg_plus/README.md

 # bosonicplus

 Simulator of continuous variable circuits with Gaussian components and photon number resolving detectors.
-This is an extension of the [bosonic backend](https://strawberryfields.ai/photonics/demos/run_intro_bosonic.html) from strawberryfields with significantly improved photon number resolving detector capabilities.
+This is an extension of the [bosonic backend](https://strawberryfields.ai/photonics/demos/run_intro_bosonic.html) from strawberryfields with improved photon number resolving detector capabilities.

 ## Requirements
 - See `pyproject.toml`